HaSYuksel/credit-manager-app/TRADEMARK.md

 Open-source contributors may reference the project for attribution, contribution records, or showcasing their work, but may not imply endorsement or affiliation without approval.

 If you'd like to request permission to use the brand or name, please contact Halis Yuksel directly.

+“Crate” and the Crate logo are unregistered trademarks of Halis Yuksel.
+All rights reserved.
+Not for use in derivative branding without written permission.